-Your prospect’s customers and partners are another great source of intelligence.
+Your prospect's customers and partners are great sources of intelligence.
 Look at your prospect's case study page if they have one, or check out reviews about them online.

 Most likely, you'll find positive stuff.
 But, if you talk to a disgruntled or unsuccessful customer, use that information too.

 Vendors are another resource to learn about a company.
 Trusted service providers are in a great position to refer you.
 Not only do they know how your prospect buys things — they can make introductions.

 Make sure you get permission to use names when referencing vendors.
 The last thing you want to do is get your referral partner fired.
 Ask, "Would you mind if I email [Prospect] and say that you suggested we talked?"
 Then, you're free to write, "[Vendor] asked me to email you to see if I could help."
 Or just call and start off with "I was talking to [Vendor], and … "

 While not always good advice (especially for children), talking to strangers is a smart idea too.
 Whether they're friends, acquaintances, or folks on the fringe, talking to people outside your universe can lead to great connections to prospects.